 NMI advises and trains Iraqi forces based on “partnership and inclusivity as well as on full respect for Iraq’s sovereignty, independence and territorial integrity”.
 Accordingly, the COE NMI course overall objective is to educate staff officers in culture based on key research findings from military anthropology, Iraqi history and Iraqi politics to reach this mission objective.

-As Denmark prepares to take lead of NMI, this course offers education and training in “culture as an operational enabler” (COE) tailored specifically for personnel to be deployed in NMI.
+As part of Denmark taking lead of NMI, this RDDC MMS FLEX course offers education and training in “culture as an operational enabler” (COE) tailored specifically for personnel to be deployed in NMI.
 While Iraq is the empicial focus of this course, COE is a broad concept and is relevant for personnel and students looking beyond NMI.
 COE is a concept that has been developed through research at the Royal Danish Defence College.
 At the College, a team of anthropologists research different areas of military anthropology.
 The COE concept is one result of this research, which also explores military culture, training missions and civil-military interaction.
 It is clear that culture can be disabling for operational efficiency.
 But culture can also be an operational enabler – through insights into complex political circumstances and practical training in cultural understanding and inter-cultural competencies.

-In NMI, culture can be categorized in at least two ways: there is “Iraqi” culture, including the unique history of Iraq, social developments and its recent context of war, social and political turmoil; and there is “our” culture, which includes solving military tasks such as advice and training in close cooperation with allied forces of various nationalities (and cultures).
+In NMI and similar training- and advice missions, culture can be categorized in at least two ways: there is “Iraqi” culture, including the unique history of Iraq, social developments and its recent context of war, social and political turmoil; and there is “our” culture, which includes solving military tasks such as advice and training in close cooperation with allied forces of various nationalities (and cultures).
 Taken in sum, NMI is thus a complex cultural assemblage of various cultures, which sometimes result in misunderstandings, surprises, frictions and even mistakes or clashes.

-In order alleviate these risks and thus enhance operational effect, and in order to prepare Danish and Allied staff personnel for NMI, the course follows two main educational trajectories with special emphasis on the first:
+In order alleviate these risks and thus enhance operational effect, and in order to prepare Danish and Allied staff personnel for NMI and similar missions, the course follows two main educational trajectories with special emphasis on the first:

 Secondly, the coalition culture of NMI is scrutinized.
 Experiences from formerly deployed personnel as well as the experiences of course participants from similar coalition environments will form the basis for systematic evaluation.
 What is “coalition culture”, what is military cultural knowledge, how can we approach NMI as a “mission formation” and how can one become more culturally adapt and thereby strengthen cooperation, coordination, training and advice?
 Through evaluation of experiences combined with newly acquired cultural insights, participants will strengthen their own cultural reflexivity and analytical awareness.

-This course is designed as e-learning with synchronic and asynchronic sessions with hand-picked local and international experts, group work and practical exercises, such as case work featuring NMI realistic characteristics and scenarios.
+This course is designed as blended learning with online synchronic and asynchronic sessions and a four-day residential learning period with hand-picked local and leading international experts, group work and practical exercises, such as case work featuring NMI realistic characteristics and scenarios.
 During the exercises, participants get hands-on training with some of the introduced theories and empirical insights.
 Lastly, participants will strengthen their ability to structure, write and present their newly acquired knowledge and findings in English.

-While this course is specifically designed for NMI, it includes analytical abilities of more generic nature which can be applied with critical reflexivity in simililar environments.
+While this course is specifically designed for NMI, it includes analytical abilities of more generic nature which can be applied with critical reflexivity in similar environments.

 If the course is attended by Danish as well as allied staff, the course language will be English.
 If allied staff attend, the exam language can be either Danish or English.
 If the course is filled by Danish staff only, the course and exam language will be Danish.

-Please pencil in dates for synchronic sessions in your calendar!
+Please pencil in dates for online synchronic sessions and the residential learning period in your calendar!

 PHASE 1 –The History, Politics and Culture of Iraq